ThanetPi/biography/pages/05_publication.md

 - __Pitakbut, T.__, Spiteller, M. and Kayser, O., 2021.
 In Vitro Production and Exudation of 20-Hydroxymaytenin from Gymnosporia heterophylla (Eckl. and Zeyh.)
 Loes.
 Cell Culture.
 Plants, 10(8), p.
 1493.

 - __Pitakbut, T.__ 2020.
 The Antiviral Activity of andrographolide, the Active Metabolite from Andrographis paniculata (Burm. f.)
 Wall. ex Nees. against SARS-CoV-2 by using bio- and chemoinformatic tools.
 Walailak Journal of Science and Technology (WJST), 17(8), p.
-851–866.
+851–866.   __[Co-corresponding author]__

 - __Pitakbut, T.__, Kusari, S., Kayser, O. and Spiteller, M., 2019.
 Isolation, purification and identification of 20–hydroxymaytenin as a bioactive metabolite from Maytenus heterophylla liquid cell culture.
 Planta Medica, 85(18), p.
 P180.